matthewhall78/hello-world/resume.md

 	* (Acting) Product Owner for 1 month
 - Document Management Onboarding Demo (Jan 2019)
 	* Product Owner for a three day, 12 person hackathon where we created a Document Management application [DMOD](https://github.com/bcgov/csnr-dmod/wiki/) | [3 Day Hackathon Results](https://github.com/bcgov/csnr-dmod/wiki/3-day-Hackathon#results)
-- Common Service Showcase Team (Jan 2019 to Present)
+- Common Service Showcase Team (Jan 2019 to Nov 2020)
 	* Assembles and cultivated an agile team of seven members to conceive of and deliver modern evolutions of common software components
 	* Fosters a collaborative online community of likeminded product owners and developers who share the goals to build tools and components which improve the ability to rapidly deliver high quality business solutions
 	* Maintains a deep understanding of the Principles and Values of Agile and strive to influence the culture of the organization